jdmar3/inls161/_posts/2017-07-07-create-your-site.md

 You don't send a paper off to your professor without proofreading it (you shouldn't, anyway).
 Similarly, you do not want to put a website online that you haven't tested.

-Helpfully, CodeAnywhere has upgraded so that all we need to do destroy the first container we created (don't worry, it's just a virtual machine) and then create a new container using the GitHug Pages stack.
+All we need to do destroy the first container we created (don't worry, it's just a virtual machine) and then create a new container using the Ruby stack.{sidenote '' '"Running Jekyll on Codeanywhere (or any Cloud Based Coding Platform)."
+Last updated 27 April 2015. http://intenseagile.com/2015/04/27/running-jekyll-on-codeanywhere.html'}

 1. Right click on your old container in the file tree and select "Destroy" from the menu.
 2. Wait until it finishes.
 3. Right click on "Connections" and select "New Connection."
 4. Select "Container."
-5. Give your container a name (I would suggest "gh-pages" or somthing similar).
+5. Give your container a name (I would suggest "jekyll" or somthing similar).
-6. Search for "github pages" or scroll the list to find the GitHub Pages stack and select it.
+6. Search for "ruby" or scroll the list to find the Ruby stack on Ubuntu 14.04 and select it.
-7. Click create and wait for it to finish.
+7. Click "CREATE" and wait for it to finish.

 Now you have a container that is ready to be used in testing your site locally before pushing your working changes to production on GitHub.

+## Install Jekyll

+Since we created our new container with a Ruby stack installed, all of the dependencies for Jekyll should be installed already.
+The only thing we need to do is run this command in our SSH terminal:

+`gem install jekyll --no-ri --no-rdoc`

+This installs Jekyll.

 ## Clone your repository